-We provide a list of the best high yield savings accounts available.
+We provide a list of the best high interest savings accounts available.

-These days, the “high interest savings” label seems more like a misnomer.
+These days, the “high interest” label seems more like a misnomer.
 The thing is, we’re all facing lower rates across the board, as many of the best rates we’re seeing for liquid savings accounts are currently lingering at 2% APY or lower.
-Let’s take a look at some of what’s considered as “high yield savings accounts” in this low interest rate environment:
+Let’s check out some “high yield savings accounts” in this low interest rate environment:

-Best High Interest Savings Accounts In Online Banking
+Best High Interest Savings & Checking Accounts In Online Banking

 Although these banking options are sporting lower rates, they are still relatively higher than the average interest rates you may encounter at banks and financial institutions around the nation.
 Plus, these options also score well for other features in online banking, which we’ll cover further in this article.
 I am partial to those banks that offer brokerage services along with banking services since this makes it easy for me to consolidate my money management under one umbrella.